 With this revolutionary technology in place, the solar energy sector is slowly but surely emerging as the best renewable energy option available today, which is also cost-effective.

 Levelized Cost of Energy (LCoE) is the most authentic yardstick for checking the efficiency of a solar power plant.
-LCoE is the summation of all types of costs involved in the process, like the initial cost of installation, wear and tear costs, etc. Solar tracking systems are effective in helping curtail energy costs and making solar energy a viable alternative to conventional sources of energy.
+LCoE is the summation of all types of costs involved in the process, like the initial cost of installation, wear and tear costs, etc. The best solar tracking systems are effective in helping curtail energy costs and making solar energy a viable alternative to conventional sources of energy.

 To garner the best results from the technology, it is the responsibility of the top decision-makers in an organization to choose the best solar tracking control solution available.
-Mitsubishi Electric is the industry leader in this segment and there are innumerable benefits that one can avail with Mitsubishi Electric Solutions:
+Mitsubishi Electric is one of the leading single and dual axis solar tracker manufacturers in India and there are innumerable benefits that one can avail with Mitsubishi Electric Solutions:

 1) To reduce the tracker’s programming and time errors